 This review is part of a large review of carbohydrates and cardio-metabolic disease which followed PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines.[19]
 Human studies published in English since 1990 until December 2009 were included in the original review and the search was updated to include studies up to 1st December 2013.
 The following electronic databases were searched in the original review: Medline, Pre-Medline (MEDLINE in process), Embase, CAB Abstracts, BIOSIS, ISI Web of Science and The Cochrane Library.
 The update search included Medline and Embase databases only.
 Electronic searches were supplemented with hand searches in key journals and citation lists of selected review articles.
 Search terms included MeSH terms for different types of fibre namely “fiber”, “fibre”, “fibre isolate”, “beta-glucans”, and “wholegrain” as well as the MeSH term for blood pressure.
 The BMJ search strategy for trials was used.[20]
 The protocol was agreed by all research personnel prior to starting the review and peer-reviewed by panel members of the Scientific Advisory Committee on Nutrition (SACN) carbohydrate working group and Department of Health (DoH) personnel and is published on their website in a draft report.[21]

-Inclusion criteria were applied which included parallel or crossover randomised controlled trials (RCTs) of at least 6 weeks duration where they reported a difference in fibre intake between an intervention group and a comparator group and measured blood pressure at baseline and at least one other time point.
+Inclusion criteria were applied which were parallel or crossover randomised controlled trials (RCTs) of at least 6 weeks duration where they reported a difference in fibre intake between an intervention group and a comparator group and measured blood pressure at baseline and at least one other time point.
 There were no age or gender restrictions.
 Studies were excluded if ill health or history of disease was part of the inclusion criteria for the study.
 Specifically, studies in which >10% of the population were diagnosed with hypertension were excluded.
 Outcomes in the full review included markers of CVD such as blood pressure, blood lipids as well as markers of inflammation and markers of vascular function.
 Many outcomes that were included in the original search criteria are not reported here.

 Studies were categorised into one of twelve possible groups including three for complex fibres and nine categories of isolated fibres.
 The first group includes arabinoxylan, beta-glucan and pectin rich diets.
 The second group includes glucans, resistant starch, dextrins, mannans, fructans, xylans, pectins, marine polysaccharides and chitosan.
 Arabinoxylan rich diets include trials where whole grain versions of foods are included which do not increase levels of other macronutrients in the diet such as protein.
 High fibre diets that solely increased fruit and vegetable intake were excluded as these foods contain a range of compounds in addition to fibre that may potentially affect blood pressure such as flavanols.
 Protein rich high fibre foods such as beans and legumes were also excluded as these foods would be likely to result in a change in the macro-nutrient profile of participants.